ozdemirtradesolutions-web/FlipFlow_Privacy/index.md

 - **Camera recordings** -- Not retained.
 Processed in real time and discarded immediately after analysis.
 - **App preferences and statistics** -- Stored locally on your device for as long as the App is installed.
 Uninstalling the App removes all UserDefaults data.
+- **Mixpanel analytics events** -- Retained by Mixpanel according to our workspace retention settings and operational needs, unless deleted sooner through configuration or applicable requests.
 - **Keychain data** -- Encryption keys and HMAC keys stored in the iOS Keychain may persist after app deletion.
 Reinstalling and uninstalling the App will clear these items.
 - **Subscription records** -- Managed and retained by RevenueCat and Apple per their respective data retention policies.